 The annual cost for attending RHSA is the same as for 4-year students.
 RHSA students are provided with all of the same serves as 4-year students.
 To see the cost of attending UConn, please visit the Bursar’s Office.

 RHSA students may be eligible for reduced tuition through the New England Regional Student Program.
-Students pursuing Animal Science, who are residents of Maine, Rhode Island, or Vermont are eligible; and students pursuing Ornamental Horticulture and Turfgrass Management, who are residents of Maine, New Hampshire, or Rhode Island are eligible.
+Students pursuing Animal Science, who are residents of Maine, Rhode Island, or Vermont are eligible; and students pursuing Plant Science, who are residents of Maine, New Hampshire, or Rhode Island are eligible.
 Get an overview of how the program works by visiting the New England Board of Higher Education website.